davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

-It is possible for {pivotal-gemfire-name}'s PDX serialization framework to return a `PurchaseOrder` from `Region.get(key)` as well, but it depends on the value of PDX’s `read-serialized`, cache-level configuration setting, among other factors.
+It is possible for VMware GemFire's PDX serialization framework to return a `PurchaseOrder` from `Region.get(key)` as well, but it depends on the value of PDX’s `read-serialized`, cache-level configuration setting, among other factors.